 WHEN season 2019 officially opened last week, I’m sure I wasn’t the only one who picked Brodie Grundy, Sam Walsh, Jake Lloyd and Patrick Dangerfield without a moment’s hesitation.
 Spots 5-30 were a bit trickier to fill, with a bunch of value picks and basement priced players filling in the gaps.
 There are plenty of popular picks up for grabs, but in a quest to be unique why not consider some of these left field options?
 Be warned, there are a few oddballs among these 21 chosen ones, but it’s always healthy to think outside the box.

 IF you like what you read be sure to check out more SportsbyFry articles by hitting this link.
-Make sure you keep up to date with the latest AFL articles and follow my fan pages on Facebook, Twitter and Instagram to never miss a minute of the action!
+Make sure you keep up to date with the latest AFL and AFL Fantasy articles and follow my fan pages on Facebook, Twitter and Instagram to never miss a minute of the action!

 Kade Kolodjashnij, Melbourne Demons, $585K

 A fresh start could be exactly what KK needs to refind his mojo.
 After concussion and other injury issues held Kolodjashnij to just 19 games over the last two seasons, a move to join the Demons in the off-season might see him take the next step in his fantasy game.
 We’ve seen him average over 80 twice before and it’s possible he has 90-point potential if the Demons unleash him a little further up the ground.

 AN ACL tear saw Hamish Hartlett miss the majority of the 2018 season, but all reports indicate he’ll be fit and firing to go for Round 1.
 When Hartlett went down last year he was averaging near 20 disposals and eight marks a game and there’s no reason why he can’t be a good value play if those numbers are replicated.